 MD, Chief Medical Officer, Nicholson Center

-The 4K/3D monitors combine 3D depth perception and visualization with the enhanced clarity, detail and contrast of 4K resolution to “completely change the way we train,” according to Roger Smith, Ph.D., Chief Technology Officer at the Nicholson Center.
+The 4K 3D monitors combine 3D depth perception and visualisation with the enhanced clarity, detail and contrast of 4K resolution to “completely change the way we train,” according to Roger Smith, Ph.D., Chief Technology Officer at the Nicholson Center.

-Magnuson and Smith noted that providing the OR team with the same view that the surgeon is seeing has resulted in time savings, costs savings, improved accuracy and increased reality, and has led to better instruction and education—all while making good on the Nicholson Center’s mission to offer tools, knowledge, and experiences that differentiate them from the competition.
+Magnuson and Smith noted that providing the OR team with the same view that the surgeon is seeing has resulted in time savings, costs savings, improved accuracy, increased reality and has led to better instruction and education – all while making good on the Nicholson Center’s mission to offer tools, knowledge and experiences that differentiate them from the competition.

-“Once the rest of the training audience sees everything with the same resolution as the surgeon, their education accelerates, and they are able to learn faster without missing points that would be subtle in 3D and completely invisible in 2D,” Smith said.
+“Once the rest of the training audience sees everything with the same resolution that a surgeon sees, their education accelerates, and they are able to learn faster without missing points that would be subtle in 3D and completely invisible in 2D,” Smith said.

-Magnuson added, “Operating from a low-resolution 2D monitor, which we did as recently as 10 years ago, compared to working with 4K/3D resolution on giant 55-in screens makes a world of difference.
+Magnuson added, “Operating from a low-resolution 2D monitor, which we did as recently as 10 years ago, compared to working with 4K 3D resolution on giant 55-inch screens is a world of difference.
 Even though they’re heads-up displays and they’re on a panel in front of us, they’re immersive, so the vision that we get from the monitors today makes the surgeon feel absorbed in the operation, versus looking at something two-dimensionally and recognizing that this is an image produced by a camera.”

 The new displays are able to reproduce colours accurately, important for any surgical procedure where the ability to distinguish even the most subtle colour differences between tissue and blood vessels can affect an outcome.